a-hodges/ist-tutoring/README.md

 ##### Problem Types

 Problem Types are the categories of issues students may be experiencing.
-The deacription is a short summery of the type of problem.
+The description is a short summary of the type of problem.

 Problem Types are sorted by their description.

 ##### Tutors

 Tutors are the accounts for each tutor.
 Email is the gmail account the tutor uses to log in.
-The email is not editable once the tutor has been submited!
+The email is not editable once the tutor has been submitted!
 First Name and Last Name are the first and last names of the tutors.
 Is Active indicated is the tutor is currently employed.
-A tutor not marked as Is Active cannot log in.
+A tutor not marked as Is Active cannot login.
 Is Admin gives a tutor administrative rights.
 Currently Working marks a tutor as being present in the tutoring center right now.
 A currently working tutor is displayed on the course list under the classes they can tutor.
 The Can Tutor section is a checklist of the courses the tutor can tutor for.

 Tutors are sorted by last name.